BitcoinDesign/Guide/guide/how-it-works/custom-spending-conditions.md

 #### Powered by Miniscript

-Wallets that support these kinds of configurations typically rely on [Miniscript](/guide/glossary/#miniscript) to implement them.
-Miniscript is a simplified version of Bitcoin Script which helps to reduce the complexity of Bitcoin Script, the native programming language for Bitcoin.
-Miniscript is easier to read by developers, and also allows for various build-tools to help ensure that scripts are safe, valid, and efficient.
+You can achieve all of these configuration with regular Bitcoin Script, the native programming language for Bitcoin.
+However, wallets that support these more complex kinds of configurations typically rely on [Miniscript](/guide/glossary/#miniscript) for implementation.
+Miniscript is a simplified version of Bitcoin Script which helps to reduce the complexity of Bitcoin Script.
+It is easier to read by developers and allows for various build-tools to help ensure that scripts are safe, valid, and efficient.

 ## Practical example